 - An imminent change in circumstances is expected [HCV GB, p.
-5-17] - It is not feasible to anticipate a level of income over a 12-month period (e.g., seasonal or cyclic income) [24 CFR 5.609(d)] - The SCCHA believes that past income is the best available indicator of expected future income [24 CFR 5.609(d)]
+5-17] - It is not feasible to anticipate a level of income over a 12-month period (e.g., in the case of seasonal employment or cyclical income) [24 CFR 5.609(d)] - The SCCHA believes that past income is the best available indicator of expected future income [24 CFR 5.609(d)]

-When the SCCHA cannot readily anticipate income based upon current circumstances (e.g., in the case of seasonal employment, unstable working hours, or suspected fraud), the SCCHA will review and analyze historical data for patterns of employment, paid benefits, and receipt of other income and use the results of this analysis to establish annual income.
+When the SCCHA cannot readily anticipate income based upon current circumstances (e.g., in the case of seasonal employment, unstable working hours, PRN or per diem employment arrangements or suspected fraud), the SCCHA will review and analyze historical data for patterns of employment, paid benefits, and receipt of other income and use the results of this analysis to establish annual income.
 Anytime current circumstances are not used to project annual income, a clear rationale for the decision will be documented in the file.
 In all such cases the family may present information and documentation to the SCCHA to show why the historic pattern does not represent the family's anticipated income.